PKizzle/dns/README.md

 A not-so-up-to-date-list-that-may-be-actually-current:

+- atomdns - included in cmd/atomdns - a high performance DNS server, based on the principles of CoreDNS, but faster and simpler.
 - sndns - my (Miek) private fork of CoreDNS.

 Send pull request if you want to be listed here.